 Tourist Information Center

-Even if you are on an organised tour and don’t really need additional information, it is worthwhile popping in to the Tourist Information Center in Tasiilaq.
-It has one of the most extensive ranges of souvenirs in town (its souvenir shop is called Arctic Art), a pole outside showing distances to many places around Greenland and the world, and the best icecream cones in town.
+Even if you are on an organized tour and don’t really need additional information, it is worthwhile popping into the Tourist Information Center in Tasiilaq.
+It has one of the most extensive ranges of souvenirs in town (its souvenir shop is called Arctic Art), a pole outside showing distances to many places around Greenland and the world, and the best ice cream cones in town.

 TIP: Given sufficient notice and enough interested people, the tourist office can arrange drum dance performances and other cultural activities.